ThomasRobertFr/smart-home/smarthome-server/README.md

 ![](devices.png)

-To makes calls to the API when virtual devices are activate, we use a LUA script that will call the API to effectively turn on or off the devices.
+To makes calls to the API when virtual devices are activated, we use a LUA script that will call the API to effectively turn on or off the devices.
 For this in `Setup > More options > Events` we do `+ > Lua > All`.